xaviar31/NBA-Trends-Analysis/README.md

 ---

 ## **🔑 Key Insights:**
-- **Top Players by PPG**: Points scored in the league have steadily increase over time as the game continues to advance with stronger athletes and elite scorers.
+- **Top Players by PPG**: Points scored in the league have steadily increased over time due to the evolution of the game and improved athlete performance.
-- **3-Point Attempt Trends**: To know surprise the game of basketball has changes over these past 20 years especially within the 3 point game as there is a major increase of 3 point shot attempts within the league over time.
+- **3-Point Attempt Trends**: A noticeable increase in 3-point attempts across the league, reflecting the growing emphasis on the 3-point shot.
-- **Assists Per Game Trends**: Over time, specifically after the 2012-2013 NBA season, there was a noticeable increase of assists within the league and it continues to grow.
+- **Assists Per Game Trends**: A significant increase in assists per game, especially after the 2012-13 season, highlighting a shift toward ball movement and team play.

 ---

 ## **📑 Conclusion:**
 This project uncovers valuable insights into the evolution of NBA player stats over the past two decades.
 By leveraging Python for web scraping, data cleaning, and analysis, users can explore how key performance metrics have changed over time.
-The project highlights significant trends in player performance and allows for an engaging, interactive experience through the Tableau dashboard.
+The project also highlights significant trends in player performance and provides an interactive experience through the Tableau dashboard.

+**Future Improvements**:
-Future improvements could involve adding more granular stats (e.g., player efficiency rating, advanced analytics) or expanding the dataset to include more teams or individual game-level data.
+- Add more specific stats (ex: player efficiency rating, advanced analytics).
+- Expand the dataset to include more past seasons or individual game-level data.